madbonez/blog/public/notes/6/note.md

 ---
 slug:
-  - js
-  - fourth
+  - six
-header: Programming languages
+header: Lazy ass
-description: 'Purumpumpum all have built-in data structures, but these often differ from one language to another.
+description: 'Purumpumpum all have built-in data 22 differ from one language to another.
 This article attempts to list the built-in data structures available in JavaScript and no yes they have.
 These can be used to build other data structures.
 Wherever possible, comparisons with other languages are drawn.'
 keywords:
   - programming
   - javascript